hotchkj/AspNetCore.DataProtection.Aws/README.md

 ### Required Permissions

-If you're using Infrastructure as Code, like CloudFormation, or Terraform, you're bound to need the exact permissions for the bucket.
+If you're using Infrastructure as Code, like CloudFormation, or Terraform, you will need the exact permissions for the bucket.
 These are needed:

- * `s3:GetObject`
+- `s3:GetObject`
- * `s3:ListBucket`
+- `s3:ListBucket`
- * `s3:PutObject`
+- `s3:PutObject`

 ## KMS Cryptography